 The UMKC Paramedic program is designed to introduce the EMT to the principles and practices of advanced life support and pre-hospital emergency medical care.
 The program is based upon the 2009 EMS Education Standards for Paramedic education.
-The UMKC Paramedic program is unique in that it allows for an exit point at the AEMT level, as well as the opportunity for the paramedic student to test and become licensed as an AEMT while continuing his/her paramedic studies.
-Upon successful completion of the program, a certificate will be awarded that permits the student to participate in the national certification examinations which lead to state licensure.
+Upon successful completion of the program, a certificate will be awarded that permits the student to participate in the national certification examinations that lead to state licensure.
+The goal of the Paramedic program is to prepare competent entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Paramedic Program Documents and Application: